StackGen: Generating Stable Structures from Silhouettes via Diffusion: Method

 Challenging requirements for the model come from the nature of the task that 1) the model must be able to work with a \emph{variable number of} block poses since different stacks use different number and shapes of blocks; and that 2) the model must process inputs from different modalities, including poses, shapes and silhouette that has spatial information.

 Our model (Fig.~\ref{fig:arch}) is built upon the Transformer architecture~\citep{NIPS2017_3f5ee243}, which can process input tokens that may originate from different modalities.
 To initialize the process, we use a convolutional neural network (CNN) to predict the block list of a structure from that structure's silhouette, shown in Figure~\ref{fig:motivation}.
+The CNN converts the single channel mask input into ten channels, followed by thirty residual layers, max pooling, and two fully connected layers.
 For training we uniquely encode the number of cubes, rectangles, long rectangles and triangles in a structure using an integer index and proceed by training the CNN $C_{\theta}$ with parametrization $\theta$ to model the joint distribution of block counts, represented by the class probability of each index, using the cross-entropy loss \\

 where $D = \{(S_i, y_i)\}$ is our labeled training set, $S_i$ is the structure's silhouette, and $y_i$ is the index corresponding to the structure's block list.
 This predicted block list serves as one of the inputs to the subsequent steps of our model.